Title

 The reporting party will be followed up with as needed.
 For questions regarding the CARE Team, please contact the office of the dean of students at 218.299.6620 during business hours or email deanofstudents@minnesota.edu.

-A crisis or emergency involving an M State student should be reported to local authorities by dialing 911 and then contacting the Supervisor in Charge for that campus.
+A crisis or emergency involving an M State student should be reported to local authorities by dialing 911 and then contacting the supervisor in charge for that campus.

 At one time or another it’s safe to say everyone feels upset or distressed.
 However, there are three levels of student distress which, when present over a period of time, suggest that the problems are more than the “normal” ones.